Kar1mAhmed/Maze-Game/README.md

 # How to Run
 1- download repo <br>
-2- make sure you installed pygame <br>
+2- make sure you installed pygame and pyautogui <br>
 3- run main
 <br> <br>